June 29, 2016, 10:13 – 3D Sound Labs

 At 3D Sound Labs, we believe that the multichannel is gradually becoming a legacy format not so well suited to the need of VR audio and that Object-based and Ambisonics are the formats needed for VR.
 We have developed the following vision of the future:

-For the interactive content rendering, like VR Gaming, the Object based paradigm makes a lot of sense.
+For the interactive content rendering, like VR Gaming, amon 3d audio formats, the Object based paradigm makes a lot of sense.
 However, the rendering of complexes sound scenes made of many sound objects is very computing intensive and requires resources not necessarily available on mass market platforms.
 That can be solved by converting all or part the Object based representation into Ambisonics and leveraging the scalability of the rendering to adapt to available CPU resources.